omgoshjosh/DistributedReplays/README.md

 ## Setup
 - Install Python 3.6/pip
+- Create a virtual environment `py -m venv venv && source venv/Scripts/activate`, `py` should be however you run python 3
+  - in windows cmd you might not have to source it (i.e. `.\venv\Scripts\activate`), but in vs code integrated terminal (bash-like) you must `source /path/to/activate`
-- `pip3 install -r requirements.txt`
+- Install packages to your virtual environment `pip install -r requirements.txt`
 - Install and run Redis with default port + settings (Windows is included, [Ubuntu](https://redis.io/topics/quickstart))
 - Install postgreSQL ([Windows](https://www.enterprisedb.com/thank-you-downloading-postgresql?anid=1255928), [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04), [Mac](https://stackoverflow.com/a/35308200/2187510))
-- Make sure that postgreSQL is in the path
+- Make sure that postgreSQL is in the path and running
 - If only for local development [change the password in Ubuntu](https://blog.2ndquadrant.com/how-to-safely-change-the-postgres-user-password-via-psql/) to `postgres`
 - Ensure you have the latest LTS version of node and npm installed
 - Run `cd webapp`, `npm install`